Electric Scooter Injury and Accident Liability

 What is an electric scooter?

 The electric scooter or e-scooter is a plug-in electric vehicle with two or three wheels — the rechargeable battery of the electric scooter stores the electricity.
-Before recharging the battery, you can travel 10 -15 miles on an electric scooter.
+Depending on the model, electric scooters can travel 10 to 15 miles on a single charge.

 What are the rules of the road for electric scooters?